 Maureen will be talking about Making and using aromatic waters/hydrosols using a copper alembic from Portugal.

 As the daughter of not one but two herbalists, award winning travel writer Zoe McIntyre spent her childhood trying to dodge her murky brown tinctures and feeling unimpressed by the hummus and salad sandwiches she’d be presented with for lunch.
 Only later did she realise how important her diet was for her own health and the health of the planet.
 Her love of food has led her around the world to discover different food cultures and learn about the complexities of the global food system.
 She’s cooked tagine in Morocco, foraged for wild fruits in the Amazon and sewn seeds on a permaculture farm in Colombia.
 This led her to pursue a Masters in sustainability gastronomy at the Slow Food university in Piedmont, Italy.
-She comes to HerbFest to talk about her experience in Italy and how it has shaped her views of the food system as it stands today.

 Ana de Azcarate has studied herbs, natural cosmetics, aromatherapy, massage, nutrition, Ayurveda and biodynamic agriculture and is currently studying naturopathy at the Instituto de Estudios Naturales (IEN) in Madrid.
 She is also the editor of a health and ecology imprint in Spain.